How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 |---|---|---|

-Critical for mid-year arrivals: If you arrive between January and May, there is no active shūgaku sōdan cycle.
-Your child will likely be placed in a regular class by default until the next September–December cycle.
+Critical for mid-year arrivals: If you arrive between January and May, ask the municipality how it handles an off-cycle consultation and interim support.
+Missing the standard window can delay formal placement until the next academic cycle.
 This is the "timing trap" — understanding it in advance lets you prepare rather than panic.

 Step-by-Step: What to Do Without Japanese Fluency